Xstar97/website/docs/manual/intro/storage.md

 ## Using samba with Truecharts

-This was written by a user `zasx` from the truecharts discord.
+This was written by a user `zasx` from the [truechart's discord](https://discord.gg/BaUXFbZu5b).
 All credits and love should go to him. this is a accepted solution until bluefin is released.

 ### Setting up a local user